BTCDecoded/blvm-commons/docs/CROSS_LAYER_VALIDATION.md

 ## Overview

-This document provides comprehensive documentation for the cross-layer validation system implemented in the governance-app.
+This document provides comprehensive documentation for the cross-layer validation system implemented in the bllvm-commons.
 The system ensures cryptographic synchronization between the Orange Paper (Layer 1) and Consensus Proof (Layer 2) repositories.

 ## System Architecture